Alirale/Automated-WOW-Farming-Bot-V.1/README.md

 <br/>
 <br/>
 This repository has an application that is used to automate a procedure in some games called farming.
-For farming, you should kill some NPC in-game and loot them using a toy. to make all that works automatic, we should gather some data from the game such as (X, Y) position, facing angle in-game map, money amount of the character, the character name and etc.
+For farming, you should kill some NPC in-game and loot them by using a toy. to make all that works automatic, we should gather some data from the game such as (X, Y) position, facing angle in-game map, money amount of the character, the character name and etc.
 <br/>
 <br/>